VoxaAI/voxa/docs/voxa-platform.rst

 DialogFlow
 -------------

-The DialogFlow Platform let's you use Voxa with DialogFlow
+The DialogFlow Platform allows you to use Voxa with DialogFlow

 .. code-block:: javascript